dmijatovic/d3-react-starter/README.md

 **Note!
 Configuration is not 'shared' between files.
 When updating, please adjust/update the properties in both files where needed.**

-BTW: I have chosen here simpler approach with some code duplication above more complex setup (without code duplication).

 ## Folder Structure

 - **`assets`**: all asset files used like original logo and other images etc. Excel template for creating json files is also here.